bigscience-workshop/bigscience/train/tr8-104B-wide/chronicles.md

 perl -lne 'm|(\\{10000,})| && print length $1' data-with-many-slashes.txt | sort -V
 ```

 The largest number this time is `524287` - half the one from the shuffled dataset `1048574`.
 I wonder if the encoding got messed up on the way, and we got instead of the escaped backslash escaped the escapes and thus got twice as many backslashes.
-Perhaps it has to do with `-a` of `grep`.
+Investigating.